Our Team

 Katharina Brzuska

-Strategic Communications Officer
+Strategic Outreach Officer

 Katharina Brzuska is a Junior Policy Analyst specialising in European defence policy.
 Her previous experience at FINABEL – the European Land Force Commanders Organisation included publishing analytical papers on defence cooperation and interoperability.
 Her interests focus on transatlantic relations and the evolving role of Europe in global security.
 Katharina holds a Master’s degree in International Politics from KU Leuven and is a member of Women in International Security (WIIS).